- TOP

 Many software companies in Japan and overseas have released a wide variety of software for CAE analysis.
 There are differences depending on the software, such as what kind of analysis can be done, the field of expertise, and the support system, so it is important to choose the appropriate analysis software that matches the purpose and application.

-This time, I will explain the software used for CAE analysis of plastics.
-We will also introduce the representative analysis software for each analysis target field, as well as the software used by Asahi Kasei.
+This time, we will explain the software used for CAE analysis of plastics.
+We will introduce representative analysis software for each field of analysis, as well as the software used at Asahi Kasei.

 Injection molding simulation (flow warp analysis)